 "Come on!
 Let's go!"
 Jack ran out of the room and we followed.

 My personal favorite were the traps of doom.
 They were giant pits about ten feet deep with spikes at the bottom.
-Some bear traps were set around the arena also.
-Then the river around the arena was controlled.
+Some bear traps were set around out also.
+Then the river was controlled.
 We chose when to dry it out and when to let it rush through.
 Sometimes it'd drown people when it pulled them under because of its strong current and sometimes it was harmless.
 Depended on how lucky you were.

 It didn't matter if they made it out anyways because they would just be taken to the next level, so the last one standing would be the one really to escape this nightmare.
 In all my time watching people, I had noticed that the ones rushing into the game were the first to die because they had no clue as to how it all worked.